astropy/astropy/docs/cosmology/io.rst

 methods on :meth:`~astropy.cosmology.Cosmology.read` and :meth:`~astropy.cosmology.Cosmology.write`.
 For reading from a mapping or Table instance use ``Cosmology.read.from_mapping`` or ``Cosmology.read.from_table``.
-These only work when called from the :class:`~astropy.cosmology.Cosmology` base class.
 For representing a Cosmology instance as a mapping or Table use ``Cosmology.write.to_mapping`` or ``Cosmology.write.to_table``.

 ..
 EXAMPLE START: Planck18 to Table